WebAssembly/WASI/README.md

 subgroup of the WebAssembly Community Group.

 WASI started with launching what is now called [Preview 1], an API using the witx IDL, and it is now widely used.
-Its major incluences are POSIX and CloudABI.
+Its major influences are POSIX and CloudABI.

 [WASI Preview 2] is now in development, which is a modular collection of